Find Trade Colleges

 The Woodlands, TX

 You’ll join some of the best and brightest minds around you if you attend Lone Star College System.
 The school came in at #3 on this year’s Most Popular Engineering-Related Technologies Trade Schools in Texas list.
-Located in the city of The Woodlands, North Harris Montgomery is a public school with a fairly large student population.
+Located in the midsize city of The Woodlands, North Harris Montgomery is a public college with a fairly large student population.

 You’ll be in good company if you decide to attend Texas A&M University - Corpus Christi.
 It ranked #4 on our 2023 Most Popular Engineering-Related Technologies Trade Schools in Texas list.
-Texas A&M Corpus Christi is a large public school located in the large city of Corpus Christi.
+Texas A&M Corpus Christi is a large public school located in the city of Corpus Christi.

 #5